moos-ivp/moos-ivp/README-OS-X.txt

 ==============================================================================

 sudo port install cmake
-sudo port install fltk-devel
+sudo port install fltk
 sudo port install tiff
 sudo port install subversion

 NOTE: We are no longer including FLTK as part of the  MOOS-IvP tree.
 If you
-      have trouble finding FLTK 1.3 in your system's package manager, we recommend that you install from the source code from the FLTK website.
+      have trouble finding FLTK 1.3.3 in your system's package manager, we recommend that you install from the source code from the FLTK website.